A. S. M. Fakhrul Islam: Career

 Islam was commissioned at Bangladesh Airforce in 1985 in General Duties (Pilot) branch.
 He was Commandant of Bangladesh Air Force Academy (BAFA) while he was Air Commodore.
 He also served as director of Air Operations, director of Welfare and Ceremony, director of Admin Coord, Provost Marshal of Bangladesh Air Force and Director General (Training) at Armed Forces Division.
-On October, 2022 he has been appointed as the new vice-chancellor of BSMRAAU.
+In October 2022 he has been appointed as the new vice-chancellor of BSMRAAU.
+In July 2024, he was appointed as Assistant Chief of Air Staff (Operations).
+He retired on 30 January, 2025 from his active service.